Sunset at Prambanan Temple in 2023: All You Need to Know

 The Commuter train line between Yogyakarta and Surakarta is another convenient way to reach Prambanan.

-Trains depart from Yogyakarta Station (also known as Tugu) and make a stop at Prambanan Train Station after 15 minutes.
+Trains depart from Yogyakarta Station (also known as Tugu) and stop at Prambanan Train Station after 15 minutes.
+They also stop at Lempuyangan, the other big station in Yogyakarta.

 You can check the schedule at the official KAI Commuter website.
 There is on average 1 train per hour with the first one as early as 06:50.

-The ticket costs 8.000 IDR (0.55$), but you must use a special card that you can buy at the counters of Yogyakarta Station.
+The ticket costs 8.000 IDR (0.55$), but you must use a special card that you can buy at the counters at the station.
 No need to book in advance.

 By Grab / GoJek taxi